-How can you use Lexile measures to help your students find books?
+How can you use Lexile measures to help students find books?

-With the free "Find a Book, California" search tool, you can help your students select books that best match his or her reading ability (Lexile measure), interests and goals.
+With the free "Find a Book, Iowa" search tool, you can help students select books that best match his or her reading ability (Lexile measure), interests and goals.
 It's easy and fun to use!

-1. Go to www.Lexile.com/fab/CA
+1. Go to www.Lexile.com/fab/lowa

-2. Enter your student's Lexile measure If you do not know your student's Lexile measure, you can search for books based on his or her comfort with grade-level materials.
+2. Enter the student's Lexile measure

+If you do not know the student's Lexile measure, you can search for books based on his or her comfort with grade-level materials.

-3. Have your student select interest categories
+3. Have the student select interest categories